macsual/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

                                instance command instead.
 Unique Server Node
                                name for a clustered environment.
       --cachePackages=VALUE  Days to cache packages for.
-Default: 20 --maxConcurrentTasks=VALUE
+Default: 20 --cacheLowDiskSpaceThreshold=VALUE
+                             Threshold of free disk space (in gigabytes) where packages are cleaned up from cache regardless of age.
+Default: 1
+      --maxConcurrentTasks=VALUE
                              Deprecated: may be removed in a future release (currently has no effect; set Task Cap instead).